ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 ![a screenshot of Ghidra showing the annotated memory_scanner function](/img/amsi-reveng-7.png)

 Armed with this information, we can guess what this exception handler does.
-When it is triggered by an *EXCEPTION_SINGLE_STEP* event, it scans the current function for the next RET instruction (opcode 0xC3).
+When it is triggered by a breakpoint, it scans the current function for the next RET instruction (opcode 0xC3).
 Then it redirects execution to that instruction, ensuring that the body of the function is never executed.
 It's a **patcher**.

 ## Analysing FUN_69801627